15 Actionable Frameworks to Come Up With Startup Ideas

 Are there any more specific methods or techniques for learning how to come up with a product idea?
 Well, taking a retrospective look at the things you could have set aside for later or marked "low" on your feature prioritization list is a wonderful method for clearing the blank page fear.

 Did some ideas hit you in the past, say, while you were working on something else?
 Did you put feature ideas on the back burner, but they stayed there forever?
-Examine the ideas you put off for another time for some reason, as there could be room for a new product or startup.
+Examine the ideas you put off for another time for some reason or look for a part of the SaaS business plan that wasn’t brought to life.
 Plus, try to remember cases when you had thoughts like, "Why didn't anyone build this yet, I'd buy it right away?".

 Interestingly, LinkedIn was sort of created like that.
 The founders previously worked on a project called SocialNet, a dating website.
 They had thoughts about other types of websites that might gain wide adoption and recognized that they could build something for professionals.
 Today, this networking platform for pros is the biggest in the world.